 However, Young was last seen with Piper, even to the point of someone reportedly seeing him taking her up into the belfry tower.
 When confronted on arrest, Piper finally admitted to the four murders.
 He also reportedly admitted to a number of unsolved rapes in the area.
 The trial was short, and Piper was convicted and sentenced to death by hanging in 1876.

-To this day, a portion of Mabel Young’s crushed skull remains in possession of the Warren Anatomical Museum at Harvard Medical School, and can be seen here.
+To this day, a portion of Mabel Young’s crushed skull remains in possession of the Warren Anatomical Museum at Harvard Medical School.
 It was reportedly donated by noted medical instructor Dr. B.E.
 Cotting.

 Piper’s trial saw one of the earliest use of forensic science in the legal system.
 At one point, Piper’s attorneys tried to argue that Young had actually died because the trap door that led to the belfry where she was found had fallen on her head, dealing the crushing blow.
 The prosecution recreated the belfry’s trap door, demonstrating in court that there was no way one blow from that door could have produced the damage that Young’s skull had sustained.